gvwilson/thirdbit/src/fiction/arecibo/index.md

 Turks,
 and even a company of Franks
 who somehow found themselves east of the Black Sea.
-His men have heard him bellow orders and sing in a surprisingly melodious voice, but they have never heard him be as sarcastic as this.
+His men have heard him bellow orders and sing in a surprisingly melodious voice.
+They have learned that when he sounds sarcastic, they should find somewhere else to be.

 Otgon hefts the golden candlestick he holds as if wondering whether it's too late to hide it behind his back.